Previewed 17 May 2011, Opened 24 May 2011, Closed 19 September 2011 at National Theatre's Lyttelton Theatre

 The National Theatre's acclaimed hit production of Richard Bean's comedy One Man, Two Guvnors in London, based on Carlo Goldoni's The Servant of Two Masters.

 Rachel: "Are you seriously suggesting that we men, are, day to day, moment to moment, making thousands of small tactical decisions, the cumulative effect of which is to reduce the time between leg-overs?"

 Francis: "I can't speak for you guv, but that is a fair description of my life."

 Frances: "It's all right this two jobs lark, 'cause you can do what you like all day, and it don't matter if you get sacked 'cause you've still got the other job.
 And 'cause you got the sack, you can sign on straight away.
 Why doesn't everybody live like this?"

-One Man, Two Guvnors in London at the Theatre Royal Haymarket Theatre from 2 March 2012, closes 31 August 2013.
+One Man, Two Guvnors in London at the Theatre Royal Haymarket Theatre from 2 March 2012 and closed 1 March 2014.